By Ed Piotrowski and CarPreview Staff

 Wait if you want a Civic with the most up-to-date styling and features.
 The already-impressive fuel economy could improve, and performance is likely to take a step forward, too.

-The 2021 Civic Hatchback should return in LX, EX, EX-L Navi (with navigation) Sport, and Sport Touring trim.
+The unchanged 2021 Civic Hatchback should return in LX, EX, EX-L Navi (with navigation) Sport, and Sport Touring trim.
 It got a mild refresh for model-year 2020 and its redesigned replacement will probably arrive for model-year ’22.
 So would all-new versions of the Si sedan and coupe and the high-performance Type R hatchback.

 If you’re not inclined to wait, we’re happy to argue that the 10th-generation Civic is still America’s best all-around compact-car value.
 It’s the complete package: excellent road manners, passenger room and comfort, great fuel economy, and a range of performance choices, all backed by Honda’s reputation for top-tier reliability and resale value.